ckeditor/ckeditor5-angular/README.md

 #### Packaging the component

-**Note** This step is optional in the release process (the script is executed anyway by the postversion hook) but it's required to test the package used as NPM dependency.
+**Note** This step is optional in the release process (the script is executed anyway by the postversion hook) but it is required to test the package used as an NPM dependency.

 This project uses [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create a package meeting the Angular Package Format specification.